-Student Teaching (Initial Certification):
+Clinical Internship (Initial Certification):

-Students seeking initial Elementary and/or Teacher of Students with Disabilities Endorsement must complete Student Teaching (EDU 694) and Student Teaching seminar (EDU 693).
-EDU 694 is for 1 semester, 15 weeks, 5 days a week and can only be completed in the fall and spring semesters.
+Students seeking initial Elementary and/or Teacher of Students with Disabilities Endorsement must complete Clinical Internship (EDU 694) and Clinical Internship seminar (EDU 693).
+EDU 694 is for 2 semesters, 15 weeks, 5 days a week and can only be completed in the fall and spring semesters.
 Students seeking certification in elementary education and special education will do their student teaching in an inclusive classroom or in a combined regular elementary education and special education setting.
 Students can only student teach at the completion of their program.
 Students are required to make-up all full or half-day absences before the end of the current semester.

-Prior to Student Teaching students must:
+Prior to Clinical Internship students must:

-- 1. All Graduate level students must successfully pass the PRAXIS 5001, Subject Assessment and Specialty Examination prior to their full admission into the Graduate Initial Certification Program. - All Graduate students must have his/her New Jersey Substitute Teaching Certificate.
+- 1. All Graduate level students must successfully pass the PRAXIS 5001, Subject Assessment and Specialty. - 2.
+All Graduate students must have his/her New Jersey Substitute Teaching Certificate.
 This is a student teaching requirement.
-Maximum number of credits during student teaching semester cannot exceed 7.
-Student teaching seminar (ED 693/1 credits) and student teaching (ED

-694/3 credits) plus one education course only with the advisor's permission.
-Complete a minimum of 54 volunteer hours of supervised contact with children in a variety of learning situations, other than the classroom, prior to student teaching.
+Maximum number of credits during clinical internship semester cannot exceed 7.
+Clinical internship seminar (ED 693/2-3 credits) and clinical internship (ED 694/2-3 credits) plus one education course only with the advisor's permission.
+Complete a minimum of 54 volunteer hours of supervised contact with children in a variety of learning situations, other than the classroom, prior to clinical internship.
 Twenty four of the credits will be determined through coursework in EDU 521 and EDU 655 with professors' permission.
 The following activities are acceptable for the additional 30 hours which are completed outside of course work.: